jgruberf5/bigiq-cloudinit/README.md

   - ssh-rsa AAAAB3NzaC1yc2EAAAABIwAAAGEA3FSyQwBI6Z+nCSjUUk8EEAnnkhXlukKoUPND/RRClWz2s5TCzIkd3Ou5+Cyz71X0XmazM3l5WgeErvtIwQMyT1KjNoMhoJMrJnWqQPOt5Q8zWd9qG7PBl9+eiH5qV7NZ mykey@host
 ```

-# TMOS Cloudinit Modules Support for SSH Keys and Passwords #
+# BIG-IQ Cloudinit Modules Support for SSH Keys and Passwords #

 In addition to the declared elements, these modules also support `cloud-config` declarations for `ssh_authorized_keys` using the standard cloudinit `cloud-config` declaration syntax.
-Any declared keys will be authorized for the TMOS root account.
+Any declared keys will be authorized for the BIG-IQ root account.

 ### additional userdata ###